Staff Infection: Plot

-Michael (Jason Bateman) receives an emergency call from Lucille (Jessica Walter), who is prepping Annyong (Justin Lee) to work at the banana stand and tells Michael she needs money, saying she has not received her latest paycheck from the Bluth Company.
-Michael announces that the unearned paychecks will end, making Buster (Tony Hale) come to the office to help out.
-Lindsay (Portia de Rossi) awakes to find the house deserted, as Tobias (David Cross) has gone to the prison to research his new movie role of "Frightened Inmate #2".
+Michael (Jason Bateman) receives an emergency call from Lucille, who is prepping Annyong to work at the banana stand and tells Michael she needs money, and has not received her latest paycheck from the Bluth Company.
+Michael announces that the unearned paychecks will end, making Buster come to the office to help out.
+Lindsay awakes to find the house deserted, as Tobias has gone to the prison to research his new movie role of "Frightened Inmate #2".
 Lindsay goes to the Bluth Company office to inquire about her missing paycheck, but Michael says she must work for it, assigning her to answer the phones while Kitty is gone.
-Lindsay immediately begins criticizing Michael's management style, while Buster struggles with his responsibilities in the copy room.
+Lindsay begins criticizing Michael's management style, while Buster struggles with his responsibilities in the copy room.

-George Michael (Michael Cera) and Maeby (Alia Shawkat) work at the banana stand, and she teases him about his father choosing work over him.
-Tobias arranges with the new prison warden, Stefan Gentles (James Lipton), to share a cell with George Sr. (Jeffrey Tambor), while Michael takes Buster to a construction site.
-Gob (Will Arnett) arrives to ask Michael why he hasn't received his paycheck, but Michael puts him to work.
+George Michael and Maeby work at the banana stand, and she teases him about his father choosing work over him.
+Tobias arranges with the new prison warden, Stefan Gentles, to share a cell with George Sr., while Michael takes Buster to a construction site.
+George Sr. sells Tobias's bunking location to another inmate for a pack of cigarettes.
+Gob arrives to ask Michael why he has not received his paycheck, but Michael puts him to work.
 Lindsay has the fluorescent lights replaced with softer lighting at the office and offers to take the staff out for lunch.
-The employees mistakenly board the wrong bus, and are taken to a ferry for Catalina Island, where they spend the rest of the day wandering around.
+The employees board the wrong bus, and are taken to a ferry for Catalina Island, where they spend the rest of the day wandering around.
 Annyong arrives at the banana stand for his first day of work, and Maeby convinces George Michael to take some time off, so he heads to the office to find his father.

-Michael stops by the banana stand to find George Michael, and at the construction site, Gob convinces the workers to strike, but Buster, who is enjoying the work, disagrees.
+Michael stops by the banana stand to find George Michael.
+At the construction site, Gob convinces the workers to strike, but Buster, who is enjoying the work, disagrees.
 The other workers convince the brothers to settle their disagreement with a game of "chicken" using bulldozers.
 Lindsay finds out about the work stoppage just as George Michael arrives and puts him in charge.
-Michael discovers the solution to a zoning problem by building a sand castle at the beach, and George Michael finds a file in his father's desk containing his school work, including some primary school art projects.
+Michael discovers the solution to a zoning problem by building a sand castle at the beach.
+George Michael finds a file in his father's desk containing his school work, including some primary school art projects.
 He finally has proof that his father loves him as federal investigators enter the office they thought was empty.
 Their cover is blown, so they grab the file with the schoolwork and run out.
-Michael arrives at the work site to tell everyone he is changing the building plan, and Lucille arrives with her car full of shopping bags.
+Michael arrives at the work site to tell everyone he is changing the building plan.
+Lucille arrives with her car full of shopping bags.
 Michael throws a party, and he and George Michael finally spend some time together.

-On the next Arrested Development...

-George Sr. sells Tobias's bunking location to another inmate for a pack of cigarettes, and the lost Bluth Company employees get driven back into town.